 This site posts daily lessons from the bible, along with other optional readings.
 The weekly posts include the Sunday Collects, Epistles, and Gospels for each Sunday of the Church Year from the 1662 Book of Common Prayer, followed by links to daily lessons from the Christian Scriptures.

 The schedule of daily lessons and optional readings were designed by this site’s editor to cover the entire Bible (Psalms, New Testament, Protestant Old Testament canon, and the Apocrypha/Deuterocanon) over two years.
 In addition, links are provided to various other daily lectionaries and reading plans from various sects.
 Users may use these as they find useful.

-This schedule of lessons is an attempt to combine the benefits of a Daily Office Lectionary (which typically is arranged around the Christian Year, but does not typically cover all of Scripture) with the benefits of reading plans which cover all of Scripture, but are not arranged around the Christian Year, and frequently do not provide daily lessons from the Psalms).
+The site is an attempt to combine the benefits of a Daily Office Lectionary (which typically is arranged around the Christian Year, but does not typically cover all of Scripture) with the benefits of reading plans which cover all of Scripture (but are not typically arranged around the Christian Year, and frequently do not provide daily lessons from the Psalms).
 By spreading the Old Testament over two years and by appointing the Psalms only five times in full over two years, it seeks to be less time consuming.
 It is also designed to give those who wish additional readings covering books which some Christians, but not all, include in their canon and from Flavius Josephus’s Antiquities of the Jews, which provide historical context as recorded by one Jewish writer who lived in the first century of the Christian era.

 Links are provided to the text and YouTube videos from the Coverdale Psalter from the 1662 Book of Common Prayer.
-Links to the King James Version are appointed for the other lessons when available and to the New Revised Standard Version when not available in the King James Version.
-The editor is also including images of art work relevant to the Sunday and Holy Day lessons.
+Links to BibleGateway are appointed for the other lessons without a version tag, so that users can select the translation they prefer.

 This site is currently under construction, so that some elements may be missing initially.
 This caveat will be removed when site construction is completed.